Mahestro320/SMC-Client/README.md

 ; The default output for downloaded files download_output=C:\Users\<USERNAME>\Downloads

-; The size of each buffer that is received / sent download_buffer_size=4096
+; The size of each buffer that is received / sent (maximum is 65535) download_buffer_size=4096
 ```